 So the offer you make to them now includes everything BUT the mastermind retreat.
 Or everything BUT the in-person meeting every quarter.

 You have not lowered your rates so far that you feel used, but at the same time, you’ve worked with them to create a plan they can afford.
 It’s a true win-win for both of you.

-This works beautifully in every situation I have come across, when we have offered our 13 week coaching course or mastermind package and we have looked at how we can reduce the package to fit the named budget it’s always a yes and the great thing is you continue to deliver on your promise and the client is happily receiving what they need at the investment level they can afford at that time.
-This doesn’t mean in the future they won’t level up what they require as often i have found when ‘stage 1’ or the initial training is under way thier motivation to find extra resourses is often miraculous.
+This works beautifully in every situation I have come across.
+When we have offered our 13-week coaching course or mastermind package and we have looked at how we can reduce the package to fit the named budget it’s always a yes, and the great thing is you continue to deliver on your promise.
+Plus the client is happily receiving what they need at the investment level they can afford at that time.
+This doesn’t mean in the future they won’t level up what they require as often I have found when ‘stage 1’ or the initial training is underway their motivation to find extra resources is often miraculous.

-This technique can be used for any type of coach or service , unless you’re charging strictly by the hour.
+This technique can be used for any type of coaching or service unless you’re charging strictly by the hour.
 If that’s the case, take a look at how you can reduce the number of hours you need to invest while still providing value.